dymani/dymani.github.io/_posts/2016-05-11-hello-there.md

 <small align="right">This is the template I used.
 Dark Kimochi Theme by Spaghetti.</small>

 This is my first blog and I want to post more about my gamedev life on here.
 I set up this devblog yesterday night, just before my Chinese test.
-Lol<!--break-->

-I still have to tweak the colours and styles of the page though.
+Lol.
+I still have to tweak the colours and styles of the page though.<!--break-->

 By the way, I am having my final exams really soon, so I won't be working on my projects as well as updating this blog as often.
 I will have more time at the end of June.